All visits to the clinic are strictly by appointment .

 - the safety of our staff

-- the impact restarting services may have on the national plan to protect public health
+- the impact that running our service may have on the national plan to protect public health

 - coronavirus symptoms

-- a household contact that has coronavirus symptoms
+- a close contact that has coronavirus symptoms

 - been advised by contact tracers to isolate

-Cancelling appointments is not something that we do lightly or routinely but in the current climate we need to be realistic that this is a real possibility.
+Cancelling appointments is not something that we do lightly or routinely but in the current climate we need to be realistic that this is a possibility.
 This could mean that appointments and future appointments could be cancelled at short notice, possibly on the day.
-As frustrating as we know this will be for, the public health measures that are necessary to limit the spread of the virus must be adhered to.
+As frustrating as we know this will be, the public health measures that are necessary to limit the spread of the Covid-19 (and other seasonal illness) must be adhered to.
 We also want to be clear that if appointments are cancelled by us, it might be at least 2 weeks (potentially more if a member of staff is unwell with Covid19) before we can offer an appointment again.